-- Recognition of Prior Learning (RPL) is the identification, assessment and formal acknowledgement of prior learning and achievement which is considered when a Student registers or enrols in an Open University qualification.
-There are two types of RPL which may lead to the award of credit towards qualifications offered by The Open University: Recognition of Prior Certificated Learning (RPCL) and Recognition of Prior Experiential Learning (RPEL). - b) In the majority of qualifications which permit RPL, we award credit for prior certificated learning (RPCL) This means that we make an award of Open University credit in recognition of Higher Education study you have successfully completed at another institution.
+- a) Recognition of Prior Learning (RPL) is the identification, assessment and formal acknowledgement of prior learning and achievement which is considered when a Student registers or enrols in an Open University qualification.
+There are two types of RPL which may lead to the award of credit towards qualifications offered by The Open University: Recognition of Prior Certificated Learning (RPCL) and Recognition of Prior Experiential Learning (RPEL). - In the majority of qualifications which permit RPL, we award credit for prior certificated learning (RPCL) This means that we make an award of Open University credit in recognition of Higher Education study you have successfully completed at another institution.
 To be eligible for Recognition of Prior Certificated Learning (RPCL), your prior learning must have been formally assessed and certificated and approved as eligible for Open University credit by the Senate.
 The level and content of the study must be appropriate for the Open University qualification concerned and all applications are subject to academic judgement.
+An individual award will confirm the number of credits awarded, the form of exemption approved and the modules or stage within the qualification to which the credit may be applied.
+An award of RPCL credit may also be referred to as 'Credit Transfer'. - c) The specific qualification regulations will indicate whether RPCL, referred to as credit transfer, is permitted for that qualification and if so, will also stipulate the maximum permitted award of RPCL credit and the maximum age of RPCL credit.

-Version number: 2.0 Approved by: Delegate, Director Academic Services Effective from: 1 August 2022 Date for review: March 2023
+Version number: 1.1 Approved by: Delegate, Director Academic Services Effective from: 1 August 2023 Date for review: March 2024